How to take a gap year trip without breaking the bank

 It’s true, taking time off to travel as a young person can be expensive and nerve-wracking.
 However, there are plenty of advantages that come with travelling before you start a new school year or your career.
 It can allow you to:

 Taking a gap year can be the best thing for you financially as well.
 If you’re uncertain about your academic interests, for example, a gap year gives you more time to decide; it can confirm your previous choices or open your eyes to different possibilities.
 Think of it this way: Switching programs part-way through your education costs time and money.
 So, it could be advantageous to figure out what you want to do first.
-Plus, a gap year could provide you with more time to save money for your post-secondary studies, while allowing yourself to recharge between academic years.
+Plus, a gap year could provide you with more time to work and save money for your post-secondary studies, while allowing yourself to recharge between academic years.

 Another great option is studying abroad.
 Some programs allow you to earn a university or college credit, which may help you justify the cost of the trip and complete your post-secondary studies.
 If you are currently enrolled in a program, check with your school to see if they offer exchange programs.

 Sometimes you just need to hit the road!
 A great way to visit multiple cities is by taking a road trip.
 You can rent a car or an RV so that you have a place to sleep—saving you on the cost of booking accommodations.
-From driving through the Rocky Mountains to eating fresh lobster in the Maritimes, it can be fun to experience the diverse landscape from coast-to-coast.
+From driving through the Rocky Mountains to eating fresh lobster in the Maritimes, it can be fun to experience the diverse landscape of Canada from coast-to-coast.
 It’s an excellent way to start exploring your own backyard.
 In my 20s, I had the opportunity to go on an 11-day road trip from Toronto to Nanaimo, B.C, which allowed me to see our vast country for the first time.

 In my 20s, I went on a group tour throughout Europe for an entire month.
 I visited 13 countries and made friends from all over the world.
 I learned about the history, indulged in local cuisine and checked off a ton of tourist attractions from my bucket list.